 One of the best things about the summer is finally getting to enjoy the warm weather outside!
-Backyard barbecues and picnics just for you and your household can be a great way to get outside while staying safe.
-But rising temperatures can also bring food safety risks.
-During warm weather it’s even more important to make sure your food is safe by keeping it “cool for the summer.”
+Backyard barbecues and picnics can be a great way to get outside, but rising temperatures can also bring food safety risks.
+During warm weather it’s important to make sure your food is safe by keeping it “cool for the summer.”

 Normally, perishable foods can be left out for only two hours before they need to be chilled or discarded.
 That keeps your food out of the “Danger Zone” for too long; germs that cause foodborne illness can grow rapidly in temperatures between 40 and 140°F. But in the summer, hot and humid weather creates an ideal environment for bacteria to grow even more quickly.
 When the temperature outside is above 90°F, food is only safe outside for one hour.
 If you’re planning on spending hours in the sun, then follow these tips to keep your food “cool for the summer.”

 “Cool” Tip #1: Bring on the Cold (Sources)

 When you’re serving food outside, extra cold sources are a must to keep everything cool.
 Pack coolers with bags of ice, gel packs or even frozen water bottles so that your food will stay cold and safe for as long as possible.
 Keep an appliance thermometer in your cooler to make sure it’s keeping your food below 40°F during all your summer fun.

 “Cool” Tip #2: Pack It Tight